Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

                     where employee_num_of_kids =1
                     """;

-Following is console output for text blocks, it is same as we have written in code.
-Space between words issue is resolved in this.
+Following is console output for text blocks, it is exactly the same as we have written in code.
+No issues due to space among consecutive lines.

 > select emp_id, emp_name, emp_num_of_kids, emp_active
 > from employee_table